kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     ...
 ```

-In the example, three filters are added, which are executed in sequence.
-Different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter) are supported.
+ The telemetry operator supports different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter).
 The example uses the [grep](https://docs.fluentbit.io/manual/pipeline/filters/grep) and the [record_modifier](https://docs.fluentbit.io/manual/pipeline/filters/record-modifier) filter.

 - The first filter keeps all log records that have the `kubernetes.labels.app` attribute set with value `my-deployment`; all other logs are discarded.
 The `kubernetes` attribute is available for every log record.
-See [here](#kubernetes-filter-metadata) for more details.
+See [Kubernetes filter (metadata)](#kubernetes-filter-metadata) for more details.
 - The second filter drops all log records fulfilling the given rule.
 Here, typical Namespaces are dropped based on the `kubernetes` attribute.
 - A log record is modified by adding a new attribute.
 Here, a constant attribute is added to every log record for recording the actual cluster node name at the record for later filtering in the backend system.
 As value, a placeholder is used referring to a Kubernetes-specific environment variable.